-- Pros: Highly effective for working multiple muscle groups with minimal stress on the joints.
+- Pros: Highly effective for working for multiple muscle groups with minimal stress on the joints.

 - Cons: Requires pool, specialized equipment – and a dog willing to go in the water.

-- Pros: Builds endurance and strength; increases mobility; ideal foundation for moving forward with other therapeutic exercise.
+- Pros: Builds endurance and strength; increases mobility; an ideal foundation for moving forward with other therapeutic exercises.

 Other Therapeutic Exercises

 This training involves a wide range of activities, some of which can double as a therapeutic exercise for your dog.
 Different exercises are designed for specific results, such as:

 - Muscle-building exercises, such as those involving some form of resistance.

 - Coordination exercises, such as walking backward and weaving in and out of obstacles.

 - Balancing exercises, like wobble boards and walking in figure eight.